 We continue to focus on improving the customer experience through enhanced product offerings, reliability of services, and delivery of quality customer service.
 As part of our operating strategy, we insource most of our customer operations workload.
 Our in-house call centers handle all of our customer service calls.
 We manage our customer service call centers centrally to ensure a consistent, high quality customer experience.
 In addition, we route calls by call type to specific agents that only handle such call types, enabling agents to become experts in addressing specific customer needs, creating a better customer experience.
-Service from our call centers continues to become more efficient as a result of new tool enhancements that give our front-line customer service agents more context and real-time information about the customer and their services which allows them to more effectively troubleshoot and resolve issues.
+Service agents more context and real-time information about the customer and their services which allows them to more effectively troubleshoot and resolve issues.
 Our call center agent desktop interface tool enables virtualization of all call centers thereby better serving our customers.
 Virtualization allows calls to be routed across our call centers regardless of the location origin of the call, reducing call wait times, and saving costs.